Summer Music Courses

 Orff Schulwerk Teacher Training

 Bring new vision to your classroom and enhance your students’ relationship with music through the Orff Schulwerk philosophy.
 This powerful and inspirational methodology—focusing on movement, singing, improvisation, and instrumentation—enriches the music classroom with new possibilities for learning.

-Renowned visiting instructors will guide you through a curriculum that follows American Orff Schulwerk Association (AOSA) guidelines, and put you on course for national certification.
+Renowned visiting instructors guide you through a curriculum that follows American Orff-Schulwerk Association (AOSA) guidelines, and put you on course for national certification.